 Our work is about changing the learning opportunities and lives of kids.
 Period.
-While we see technology as key to enabling this vision, student learning is the metric against which we assess strategy.
-Similarly, we avoid getting into disagreements amongst adults; we aim to stay as objective and conflict-free as possible.
+Technology is a key to enabling this vision at scale, but student learning is the metric against which we assess strategy.
+Similarly, we try to avoid getting into disagreements amongst adults, aiming to stay objective, free of conflicts of interest, and focused on the larger task.

 We exist to catalyze and accelerate; while we know school transformation will take time, we seek speed and scale.
-With a proactive bias toward action, we take initiative for coming prepared and moving work forward through responsiveness and follow-through.
-In order to maximize our impact, we also use our resources-- time, energy, and financial and human capital-- wisely, never letting perfection get in the way of forward progress and recognizing when our current strategy isn’t accomplishing our goals.
+We are proactive and have a bias toward action, and we take initiative for coming prepared and moving work forward through responsiveness and follow-through.
+In order to maximize our impact, we also use our resources-- time, energy, and financial and human capital-- wisely, never letting perfection get in the way of forward progress or making changes when we recognize our current strategy isn’t accomplishing our goals.

 Bold Ideas and Action

 Our vision is ambitious, and requires us to think big and take risks to achieve it.
 While we are open to and encourage disagreement, dialogue and continuous improvement, we hold to our convictions.
 As thought-leaders, we seek to openly share our ideas and in-process learnings.
 We do this fearlessly, knowing we gain more from learning and encouraging others in the market to do the same than we do from being “right.”
 Finally, while we deeply understand the context of our work in schools and districts, we also respectfully question (and at times disregard) conventional wisdom, seeking analogies and solutions from other sectors and industries.